How to Consign Online - Our Consignor Checklist

 - Halloween costumes, dance and dress up

-- Exceptions: short sleeved pjs only paired with PANTS and bathing suits will be accepted
+- short sleeved pjs paired with PANTS (not shorts) and bathing suits

-- NO sandals, summer dresses, sun hats, shorts, tank tops, short sleeve tops (including onesies), or other spring/summer clothing items
+- NO sandals, summer dresses/skirts, sun hats, shorts, tank tops (unless noted above), or other spring/summer clothing items

 - hats and mittens (season appropriate), belts, ties, backpacks, sunglasses, new with tag socks, etc.